 Definition of Key Terms

 Every hospital indemnity insurance carrier defines key terms differently, so consult your outline of coverage for exact interpretations.
-Below are paraphrased text from a sample policy.
+Below is paraphrased text from a sample policy.

 - Hospital – means a place that provides overnight care for sick or injured people, supervised by doctors, and has X-ray equipment, a laboratory, and an operating room.